unisonweb/unisonweb-org/src/data/blog/posts/2021-08-04-contributor-series-tpegram-domain-modeling/index.md

 ```
 1) our mock calendar handler dates a `Date` as input.
 This is so we can specify the return value of `today`, so we can "mock" it in our tests.
 2) the `k` is the "continuation", our handler is being consulted to try to handle an ability, and then we call k to "continue" the existing computation.
 3) we define some handler `h` locally which does the actual bulk of the work.
-It pattern matches on any ability case we care about.
+It pattern matches on any ability operations we care about.
 Note that its signature has access to the `Calendar` ability.
 4) we pattern match on two cases.
 The first is the `today` case.
 If we are handling the `today` method, all we are doing is handling the continuation (by calling resume) and providing the value for `today` which is the provided `date` since are just "mocking" the date in this handler.
 The continuation is called and handled recursively.
-5) we have a base `resume` pattern where we are basically saying "if this is any other behavior, just bubble this request up in case another handler knows how to handle it."
+5) we have a base `resume` pattern where we are basically saying "if this handler encounters behavior which _doesn't_ call the ability operations, just bubble this result up to the caller."

 In summary, `Calendar.handler.mock` takes a `Date`, and any function it handles that calls `today` will return that date.